loloof64/ChessPgnReviserFlutter/README.md

 * reverse_arrows : downloaded at https://www.flaticon.com/free-icon/arrows_685838 and designed by Good Ware
 * stop : downloaded at https://www.flaticon.com/free-icon/stop_827428 and designed by SmashIcons
 * info : donwloaded at https://www.flaticon.com/free-icon/info_189664 and designed by RoundIcons
+* sun : downloaded at https://www.flaticon.com/free-icon/sun_869767 and designed by FreePik
+* night : downloaded at https://www.flaticon.com/free-icon/half-moon_547433 and designed by FreePik

 Adapted PGN PEG rules at https://github.com/mliebelt/pgn-parser/blob/master/src/pgn-rules.pegjs from project [pgn-parser](https://github.com/mliebelt/pgn-parser/blob/master/src/pgn-rules.pegjs), which is release under Apache License 2.0 (even if some elements - specially special kind of comments - have been removed).